|

 Zynde die de Eerste Bekendmaaking.

-Robert Phipps, loco Secretarii.
+ROBERT PHIPPS, loco Secretarii.

 Between

-Mr Creswell Spencer, Batchelor, born in England, And
+Mr CRESWELL SPENCER, Batchelor, born in England, And

 Miss

-Mary Oriana Thomas, Spinster, born in Barbados; assisted by her Mother, Mrs.
+MARY ORIANA THOMAS, Spinster, born in Barbados; assisted by her Mother, Mrs.

-Oriana Lawrence. - For the 1st Time.
+ORIANA LAWRENCE. - For the 1st Time.

 Any

-Person knowing just cause or impediment why the above Parties should not be joined
+Person knowing just cause or impediment why the above Parties should not be

-Office. - Demerary, 20th April 1811.
+Secretary's Office. - Demerary, 20th April 1811.

-Phipps, loco Secretarii.
+PHIPPS, loco Secretarii.

 The Antigua Packet, and the Admiral Colpoys, in company, from